Perineal tear: Prevention and treatment

 Perineal protection is an obstetric measure to prevent the perineal tissue from tearing (perineal tear) during the birth of the baby's head or to keep the extent of the injury as small as possible.
 The midwife (or obstetrician) supports the perineal tissue with one hand as soon as the head stretches.
 The other hand rests on the baby's head and regulates its speed of passage (so-called head brake).
 At the same time, the woman giving birth is guided to push along slowly and in a well-dosed manner.
 This allows the head to be born slowly over the perineum, which thus has enough time to stretch.
+Warm compresses held against the perineum during the second stage of labor can reduce the risk of tearing.

 Treatment is to either let the tear heal naturally or to surgically repair it.
 Third- and fourth-degree tears generally require surgical repair.
 A Cochrane review of comparing surgical treatment with natural healing of first- and second-degree tears found no to little difference between the two treatment options.
 The review concluded that there was insufficient evidence to recommend either treatment option over the other for first- and second-degree tears.